marianmeres/demino/README.md

     "./routes",
     // https://docs.deno.com/deploy/api/dynamic-import/
     // due to the limitations of dynamic imports, we must explicitly provide the hoisted
-    // import worker function (must be located in the local project space) (mod) => import(`./${relative(import.meta.dirname!, mod)}`) );
+    // import worker function (must be located in the local project scope) (mod) => import(`./${relative(import.meta.dirname!, mod)}`) );
 ```